qhdrl12/mcp-server-gemini-image-generator/README.md

 - `prompt`: Text description of how you want to transform the image

 **Returns:**
+- A tuple containing:
+  - Raw transformed image data (bytes)
-- Path to the transformed image file
+  - Path to the saved transformed image file (str)

 **Example:**
 - "Add snow to this landscape"